 Clare Fallows started volunteering at Knole in 1974, and has been here as a room steward ever since.
 She is now thought to be the National Trust’s second-longest-serving volunteer at a single property.
 Here she remembers how she started, and gives some of her own perspectives on Knole.

-Four decades as Room Steward
+More than four decades as volunteer Room Steward

 Interviewed by Siân Clinning